Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

 Dialogflow (formerly Api.ai) is a Google-owned developer of human–computer interaction technologies based on natural language conversations.
 You can develop a virtual buddy for Android, iOS, and Windows Phone smartphones that performs tasks and answers users’ questions in a natural language.
 It also created a natural language processing engine that incorporates conversation context like dialogue history, location and user preferences.

-If you intent to understand and improve on the Dialogflow features of Project Lisa, I recommend a short YouTube series to get you started:
+If you intent to understand and improve on the Dialogflow features of Project Lisa, I recommend a short and sweet YouTube series to get you started:

 - [Part 1: Intents](https://www.youtube.com/watch?v=9aHusGxntPw)
 - [Part 2: Entities](https://www.youtube.com/watch?v=kzdL6GxJ_WY)
 - [Part 3: Dialog control](https://www.youtube.com/watch?v=-tOamKtmxdY)

-Alternatively, the following sections will give you a basic understanding of Dialogflow.
+Alternatively, the following sections will give you an overview of Dialogflow.

 ### Agents